yalelibrary/yul-dc-blacklight/README.md

 7. Update `yul-dc-camerata` with the new version of blacklight and submit a PR.

-# Using a New Release of the Management App
+## Using a New Release of the Management App or other microservices

-1. Go to Management app on Github and check the latest release number
+1. Go to the yul-dc-camerata repository on Github and check the latest release number in the [.env file.](https://github.com/yalelibrary/yul-dc-camerata/blob/master/.env)

-2. Edit your .env file to match the Management version to the latest release number
+2. Edit your .env file to match

-3. Run ```docker-compose up```
+3. Run ```docker-compose up blacklight```